wtsi-hgi/lurge/docs/outline.md

 ### `project_inspector.py`

+This uses MPI, and what happens in each instance is based on its rank.
+(0..n)

+**Rank 0:**
-- get humgen groups from ldap (`utils.ldap.py`)
+- get groups from ldap (`utils.ldap.py`)
-- if a path isn't specified, spin up multiproc Pool workers to collect data on all the humgen directories we care about
-    - firstly, finds the most recent wrstat report for the volume
-    - iterates over every line in the wrstat
-        - if the path doesn't contain a directory we care about, we skip it
-        - if we're in a `users` directory, go one level deeper
-        - if the path matches a path required for a pseudo group, we'll set the group and pi to that of the pseudo group
+- send information to controllers per volume
-        - if we have a directory:
+- wait for a response from those
-            - find out the pi and group name
-            - if the directory isn't already in our reports, add it and all its parents
-            - add the PI and gorup to the directory report
-        - else if we have a file:
-            - get the PI and group information
-            - if the directory (file) not in the reports (which it shouldn't be anyway), add it, and all its parent directories
-            - backfill the file sizes, modified times etc.
-            - if the file is one of those defined in the config, also backfill the file size in that category
-        - return the collection of reports
-    - if `tosql` flag set, we're going to write the information to the database (`db/common.py` and `db.inspector.py`)
+- write everything to database
     - First, we're going to load the PI/Group/Volume foreign keys into memory
     - Next, as we're replacing the old data, we're going to tag all the project_names with `.hgi.old.` at the start, instead of deleting it.
 This'll save us if the additions go wrong
     - For each DirectoryRecord we have, we're going to format the sizes nicely
     - We'll add anything to the foreign tables if neccesary
     - We're then going to add the information to the `directory` MySQL table, and get back the `directory_id`.
     - We can use that ID to then add all the specific filetype data to the `file_size` table.
     - Finally, we can remove any old data - this is data tagged with `.hgi.old`
-    - if we're not going to write it to the database, we're going to write it to `stdout` (`utils/table.py`)
+- Write everything to a TSV file (`utils.tsv.py`)

+**Rank <= Number of Volumes:**
+- these control all the workers per volume
+- read the base directory information
+- find the most recent wrstat file for the volume
+- iterates over the wrstat file, and sends blocks of 250 records to the workers when they request them
+- when done, send a DONE message to all workers, and wait for their response
+- collate all the reports from the workers (separate workers could easily have worked on the same directory, so sum up, i.e. file sizes)
+- fill in extra information to each report, i.e. group and PI names
+- return this to the rank 0 process

+**Other Rank:**
+- these request work from the controller of the associated volume by sending it their rank number
+- when given a block of 250 entries, it'll iterate over each of them
+    - it'll find the appropriate base_directory
+    - it'll find the subdirectory we'll put the information under
+        - if it's a `users` directory, we'll go one level deeper
+    - it'll add the relevant information, i.e. filesize, to the DirectoryReport (`lurge_types/directory_report.py`).
+This is based on whether it is a file or directory
+- when it gets a DONE message, it'll send it back to the controller

 ### `puppeteer.py`